facebook Read About Photosynthesis & Respiration | Science for Grades 6-8 [Printable]

 Careers in Science: Molecular Biologist

 A biologist is a scientist who studies living things.
 A molecular biologist studies the processes that make cells work, including the processes of photosynthesis and cellular respiration.
 Photosynthesis is a process that turns sunlight into chemical energy.
 Since humans need energy for everything we do, we can harness photosynthesis to make chemical or electrical energy.
-Many scientists are working on improve solar cells by learning from plants.
+Many scientists are working on improving solar cells by learning from plants.

 Careers in Science: Molecular Biologist A biologist is a scientist who studies living things.
 A molecular biologist studies the processes that make cells work, including the processes of photosynthesis and cellular respiration.
 Photosynthesis is a process that turns sunlight into chemical energy.
 Since humans need energy for everything we do, we can harness photosynthesis to make chemical or electrical energy.
-Many scientists are working on improve solar cells by learning from plants.
+Many scientists are working on improving solar cells by learning from plants.

 PHOTOSYNTHESIS & RESPIRATION VOCABULARY